SystemsApproach/5G/arch.rst

     :width: 400px
     :align: center

-    Figure 3.2: Mobile Core divided into a Control Plan and a User Plane, an architectural feature known as CUPS: Control and User Plane Separation
+    Mobile Core divided into a Control Plan and a User Plane, an architectural feature known as CUPS: Control and User Plane Separation